 i Overview of court procedure

 Every court in Delaware has its own rules governing procedure.
-The Federal Rules of Civil Procedure and the Federal Rules of Evidence govern civil practice and procedure in the US District Court for the District of Delaware, and are supplemented by the Court's Local Rules of Civil Practice and Procedure.
-The rules governing civil practice and procedure in Delaware's state courts are largely based on the Federal Rules of Civil Procedure30 and the Federal Rules of Evidence.31
+The Federal Rules of Civil Procedure and the Federal Rules of Evidence govern civil practice and procedure in the US District Court for the District of Delaware, and they are supplemented by the Court's Local Rules of Civil Practice and Procedure.
+The rules governing civil practice and procedure in Delaware's state courts are largely based on the Federal Rules of Civil Procedure27 and the Federal Rules of Evidence.28

 Of particular importance to business and commercial law practitioners are the rules of the Court of Chancery and the rules of the Superior Court.
 Both courts regularly update their procedures to address the needs of practitioners.